kubeflow/pipelines/samples/ibm-samples/openscale/README.md

 The IBM Spark service will provide several spark executors to help train our example model.
 From the `Catalog` page, click on `Web and Application` tab on the left side to go to this [page](https://cloud.ibm.com/catalog?category=app_services).
 Then click on the [`Apache Spark`](https://cloud.ibm.com/catalog/services/apache-spark) link and follow the instructions to create the service.

-Once the service is created, from the service's `Service credentials` on the left side, follow the instruction to generate `service credentials`.
+Once the service is created, from the service's `Service credentials` on the left side, follow the instructions to generate `service credentials`.
 Refer to IBM Cloud [documents](https://cloud.ibm.com/docs) for help if needed.
 Collect the `tenant_secret`, `tenant_id`, `cluster_master_url`, and `instance_id` info from the service credentials as these will be required to access the service.

 4. A cloud object store